The Tesla Self-Driving Myth Dies Another Death

 In the meantime, rumor has it that at least 35,000 Tesla owners bought the FSD (Full Self-Driving) option for their cars.
 Tesla won't deliver on this ability (not before others, and not with the current hardware, anyway), and these 35,000 cars (and growing) will become a giant liability.

-In my opinion Tesla will try to fend off the liability by returning the $3,000 option value per car to the owners, but this won't be sufficient.
+In my opinion, Tesla will try to fend off the liability by returning the $3,000 option value per car to the owners, but this won't be sufficient.
 The reason is simple: those owners can easily argue that they just bought the whole car because in time it would self-drive itself.
 As a result, the liability will be for the whole car and not just the FSD option.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in TSLA over the next 72 hours.